 Brezovica © Shkumbin Saneja

-Regarding its history, Kosovo broke from neighbouring Serbia in 2008, following a long and bloody dispute.
-Many international states recognised its independence and helped welcome in a new dawn.
-Today, Serb minorities are located in the north, while the rest of the country is largely Muslim and Albanian speaking.
+Kosovo's recent history begins in 2008 when it broke from neighbouring Serbia after a long and bloody dispute.
+Today, Serb minorities are located in the north, while the rest of the population is largely made up of Albanian-speaking Muslims.

 Become our Kosovo Travel Expert